Florida still stands as a big prize in presidential race

-“We are ground zero for any presidential election,” says Peter Feaman, National Committeeman for the Republican Party in Florida.
+"We are ground zero for any presidential election," Peter Feaman, national committeeman for the Republican Party in Florida, said.

-“Florida has always been a battleground state, it’s a one point state and we’ve seen it now for multiple election cycles,” says Christian Ulvert, a senior advisor the Biden campaign in Florida.
+"Florida has always been a battleground state," Christian Ulvert, a senior adviser to the Biden campaign, said.
+"It's a one-point state and we've seen it now for multiple election cycles."

 The state's 29 electoral votes continue to be the main reason Florida is so important.